What Is The Best Treatment For Athlete’s Foot?

 When we present you with stats, data, opinion or a consensus, we’ll tell you where this came from.
 And we’ll only present data as clinically reliable if it’s come from a reputable source, such as a state or government-funded health body, a peer-reviewed medical journal, or a recognised analytics or data body.
 Read more in our editorial policy.

 How you use Daktarin will depend on what you’re treating and the form of it you’re using.
-Always use Daktarin as our clinician tells you.
-Remember that when you have a fungal infection, you shouldn’t share towels or flannels with other people so you don’t spread it to them.
+You should always use it as it’s been prescribed.
+Remember that when you have a fungal infection, avoid towels or flannels with other people as this can spread the infection to them.

 If you’re using Daktarin cream to treat ringworm, jock itch or athlete’s foot: